Why Doesn't Jake Paul Fight Real Boxers? | Explained

 The opponents that Jake Paul has stepped into the ring against, have become a large topic of conversation.

-Although Paul is undefeated in his young Boxing career, many fans often wonder why he has yet to fight a Boxer.
+Although Paul has had success in his young Boxing career, many fans often wonder why he fights so many MMA fighters.

 In this page, we will explain exactly why Jake Paul doesn't fight real Boxers.